mathworks/Baseline-MATLAB-DCASE/README.md

 The license is available in the [License.txt](https://github.com/mathworks/Baseline-MATLAB-DCASE/blob/main/Unofficial_DCASE2021_Task1A_Baseline_Using_MATLAB.pdf) file in this repository.

 ## References
-[1] Toni Heittola, Annamaria Mesaros, and Tuomas Virtanen.
-Acoustic scene classification in dcase 2020
+[1] Irene Martin-Morato, Toni Heittola, Annamaria Mesaros, and Tuomas Virtanen.
+Low-Complexity Acoustic Scene Classification for Multi-Device Audio: Analysis of DCASE 2021 Challenge Systems.
+2021.
+URL: https://arxiv.org/abs/2105.13734.
-challenge: generalization across devices and low complexity solutions.
-In Proceedings of the Detection and Classification of Acoustic Scenes and Events 2020 Workshop (DCASE2020).
-2020.
-Submitted.
-URL: https:// arxiv.org/abs/2005.14623.